nilsding/IrrerrC/README.md

 ## Building nIRC

+### Unix and Unix-like

     $ mkdir build && cd build
     $ qmake-qt5 ..
     $ make -j9
     $ ./nIRC

+### Windows

+Building on Windows requires:

+* Visual Studio 2013 (or newer)
+* Qt 5.4 (built for Visual Studio 2013)
+* PowerShell (yes, really)
+* NSIS (optional, for creating an installer)

+After installing the build requirements, start PowerShell, navigate to the `./utils/` directory, and start `./build_windows.ps1` (you might want to check the directories in the `$dirs` dictionary of that file first).
+If you want to uild an installer, run the `./mknsis.ps1` script after building nIRC.

 ## TODO list